Friday, January 10th, 2014, 10:09 am

 -1 free year of Amazon Prime membership when you open a new Platinum card (This is actually a new benefit and also applies to the Blue Cash Everyday and Blue Cash Preferred cards)

--$200 of airline fee credits (or airline gift cards in $100 increments) per calendar year (PGGM continues to live on quite nicely for $400 cash back in your first cardmembership year which covers almost all of the $450 annual fee).
+-$200 of airline fee credits (or airline gift cards in $100 increments) per calendar year.

 -$100 global entry expedited customs (5 year membership) refund.